0xlne/Payload-Dumper-Android/README.md

 ---
 ### Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request to enhance the project.

 ### License
-This project is licensed under the GPL-3.0 License.
+This project is licensed under the GPL-3.0 license.